 27,722 locksmith businesses that employ more than 40,000 people across the United States.
 The smart lock market is expected to grow at an annual growth rate of 12% between 2020 and 2026.
 This is driven by the rising demand for intelligent automatic locks and the ever-increasing home automation market.

-In this article, we will help you with a 6-step guide on how to start a locksmith business.
-So, let’s get started.
+Since smart locks are becoming increasingly popular and new security systems are being developed, it would be easier to get desired in the locksmith industry.
+This article will help you with a 6-step guide on how to start a locksmith business.
+So, without any delay let’s get started.

 Table of Content

 6 Steps on How to Start A Locksmith Business

 The Locksmiths business provides locksmith services to establishments for: